In April 2022, singer/songwriter Brendan Kelly released his new single, the original song “Mairie”.

-In December 2021, Irish singer/songwriter Brendan Kelly released his brand new single “Brother”.
+In December 2021, Brendan released the single “Brother”.
 And not only has the midlands man gone down the road less travelled at this time of the year, he has something that’s a little different in store for his fans this time.
 And, what’s more, it even has a touch of Nashville stardust sprinkled over it, thanks to a Billy Ray Cyrus and Grand Ole Opry connection.

 A powerful, driving track with an instantly anthemic feel to it, “Brother” showcases the energy that has long been a feature of Brendan’s live shows, a fact that won’t surprise many given that Brendan is well-known as ‘the entertainer’ in his native Longford.
 With a definite country-rock vibe pulsing through the number and giving it its heartbeat from start to finish, Brendan describes “Brother” as a “song based on the bond between brothers and friends growing up”.